den-sq/ouroboros/python/README.md

 _Note: As of 6/19/24, cloud-volume works best in python 3.10, so it is highly advised to use it.
 There are some aids in the pyproject.toml file.
 I recommend using pyenv to manage your version, and the easiest way is to use `pyenv global python-version`_

+It is highly recommended that if you work on the codebase for the Ouroboros Python package, you open its folder separately from the main repository.
+Otherwise, Poetry may be confused by the working directory.

 [Poetry](https://python-poetry.org/) is the virtual environment and dependency manager for this project.

 - `poetry install` - install all dependencies of this project into a local virtual environment